What Grief Looks Like

 I was in a play senior of college.
 It was the last play of my college career in a role I was really proud of, written and directed by and performed alongside people who were a pleasure and an honor to work with.
 I had emotionally intimate and intense scenes in this play with someone who became a good friend—Paul.
 He was fun and quirky and brilliant and talented.
 He challenged me on and off stage to be a better actor and a better person, and he killed himself the weekend before our play was supposed to open.

 In the wake of deaths there are rituals.
-There are funerals and memorials and wakes and therapy sessions and there will always be someone who was closer to him.
+There are funerals and memorials and wakes and therapy sessions.
+There will always be someone who was closer to him.
 Someone who lost more than you did when he died.
-And you feel guilty that you let him die and you feel guilty for feeling the way you do because you didn’t know him that well, not really, and you feel guilty for not saying anything because you just can’t choke out the words.
+And you feel guilty that you let him die and you feel guilty for feeling the way you do because you didn't know him that well, not really, and you feel guilty for not saying anything in the aftermath because you just can't choke out the words.
 No one should be judged for the way their grief looks or sounds or how and if they perform it, but that perceived judgment is a very hard thing to escape.

 When Anne died in a bike accident earlier this year I couldn't bear to even talk to anyone about it.
 I couldn't read about it online, couldn't face it in any of its capacities.
 This is probably a form of denial.
 And then I felt the guilt again.
 The guilt of feeling that because I had not performed my grief in public no one knew about it and therefore it wasn't valid, it didn't exist, and that people would judge me for that.
 And then feeling so incredibly small and foolish and petty for thinking even for a second that anyone cared about me in this situation, for feeling that even one iota of this was about me.
 Even writing this feels performative—what right do I have to talk about any of this?
 What right, what position, who said this was allowed?
 Why do I feel like I need someone to tell me I am allowed to feel this way, to tell me I am allowed to talk about this?